 Many of Colorado's homeless population living in shelters are hard working individuals and families with small children.
 They have lost their homes due to significant health issues, mental illness, job loss, divorce or increased housing costs.
 Last year the individual income maximum to receive Medicaid assistance was $17,236.
 Most of our patients make more than this but are still living below the poverty level inside the shelters.

-Lack of professional dental cleanings and regular brushing habits have detrimental effects on the body and overall health.
+Lack of professional dental cleanings, oral cancer screenings, and regular brushing habits have detrimental effects on the body and overall health.
 Bacteria and plaque from the mouth enter the bloodstream through the gums.
 The bacteria travels to the lungs and heart causing respiratory problems, clogging and narrowing of the Carotid Artery, potentially leading to heart attack and stroke.
 Serious gum disease affects blood glucose control and continues to the progression of diabetes.
 Our onsite service in these facilities give children and adults access to the dental care and education they desperately need.

 Our mission is to provide the homeless and underserved access to high quality preventative dental care.
 This includes serving patients of all ages with significant health issues, mobility challenges, mental illness and financial limitations.